 - The instructions in the app and manual (evidently translated from Chinese) are difficult to understand, in some places.

-Though it’ll take some figuring out before you can use the whole range of its capabilities, the Moza AirCross 3-axis gimbal camera stabilizer does exactly what it’s supposed to do: stabilize your video.
-That, together with its toughness, flexibility and long battery life, means that this is quite a good alternative to higher-end and better-known brands.
+Though it’ll take some figuring out before you can use the whole range of its capabilities, the Moza AirCross 3-axis gimbal camera stabilizer does exactly what it’s supposed to do: stabilize your light cameras so they can take smooth video footage.
+That, together with its toughness, flexibility and long battery life, means that this is a good alternative to higher-end and better-known brands.